How to Cook Steak

 The Flat Iron is cut from the top blade of the cow.
 It slightly resembles a flat iron, which is where it got its name!

 The London Broil is a large cut of meat from the flank steak.
 It is very tough, and can take a long time to cook.
-Because of this, it is usually marinated overnight to tenderize the steak, and then slow-cooked or broiled, and sliced very thinly.
+Because of this, it is usually marinated overnight to tenderize the steaks, and then slow-cooked or broiled, and sliced very thinly.

 New York Strip: